be-next/idle-ti.me/content/pages/about/index.md

 Since a long long while, I have nurtured a profound passion for information technology, a field in which I have continuously engaged, particularly through software development and free software support.

-My interest in artificial intelligence, dating back to the 1990s, was solidified by earning a postgraduate degree (DEA) in this specialized area.
+My interest in artificial intelligence, dating back to the 1990s (just in the second IA winter), was solidified by earning a postgraduate degree (DEA) in this specialized area.
 I'm glad I've lived long enough to see these technologies come to fruition.

 I'm currently in charge of an IT performance team for a French railway company.
 I also work as a consultant on a number of assignments, contributing my expertise in consultancy, securing information system transformation trajectories and remediation.